Serb National Council: Dissolution of Yugoslavia

 The first multi-party elections in the Socialist Republic of Croatia in 1990 took place during the political crisis within the Socialist Federal Republic of Yugoslavia, the disintegration of the League of Communists of Yugoslavia, and growing ethnic tensions between Croats and Serbs.
-Majority of Croatian Serbs voted for the reformed League of Communists of Croatia yet it surprisingly ended up only second in the elections.
-Significant part of the numerous Serb community in Croatia feared that the new government led by then nationalist Croatian Democratic Union may permit or initiate some of the oppressive policies experienced during the World War II Genocide of Serbs in the Independent State of Croatia.
-Those fears were instrumentalized to the advantage of nationalist Serb Democratic Party which established control over most of the Serb majority communities in an effort to complete ethnic separation.
-Nationalist Serb leadership goals was facilitated by the involvement of the Yugoslav People's Army, particularly in multicultural eastern parts of Slavonia (Podunavlje) which will form SAO Eastern Slavonia, region where Serbs were not majority and the Serb Democratic Party did not even exist at the time of 1990 elections.
+The majority of Croatian Serbs voted for the reformed League of Communists of Croatia yet it surprisingly ended up only second in the elections.
+A significant part of the numerous Serb community in Croatia feared that the new government led by then nationalist Croatian Democratic Union may permit or initiate some of the oppressive policies experienced during the World War II Genocide of Serbs in the Independent State of Croatia.
+Those fears were instrumentalized to the advantage of nationalist Serb Democratic Party which established control over most of the Serb majority communities to complete ethnic separation.
+Nationalist Serb leadership goals were facilitated by the involvement of the Yugoslav People's Army, particularly in multicultural eastern parts of Slavonia (Podunavlje) which will form SAO Eastern Slavonia, the region where Serbs were not the majority and the Serb Democratic Party did not even exist at the time of 1990 elections.

-On 8 December 1991 Serb Democratic Forum was established in Lipik (only two days after the government forces took control of the town) in an effort to prevent the further escalation of the Croatian War of Independence and to seek peaceful resolution of the conflict.
-At that time initial phase of the war was already finished which led to effective separation of Serbs and Croats.
-Serbs in areas controlled by the Croatian Government and Croats in Republic of Serbian Krajina were exposed to persecution and expulsion.
-In 1992 Serbs in the areas controlled by Croatian Government started their first initiatives to establish cultural coordination body.
+On 8 December 1991 Serb Democratic Forum was established in Lipik (only two days after the government forces took control of the town) to prevent the further escalation of the Croatian War of Independence and to seek peaceful resolution of the conflict.
+At that time initial phase of the war was already finished which led to the effective separation of Serbs and Croats.
+Serbs in areas controlled by the Croatian Government and Croats in the Republic of Serbian Krajina were exposed to persecution and expulsion.
+In 1992 Serbs in the areas controlled by the Croatian Government started their first initiatives to establish a cultural coordination body.
 The group intended to establish the Serb National Sabor on the model of historical bodies existing in Austrian Empire from the 17th to the 19th century.
-The initiative was condemned by the members of Croatian Parliament and Croatian Government as an effort to create parallel Parliament of Croatia and the following negative media campaign accused the initiative of being more dangerous and perfidious than the separatist actions of Serbs in self-proclaimed Republic of Serbian Krajina.
+The initiative was condemned by the members of Croatian Parliament and Croatian Government as an effort to create a parallel Parliament of Croatia and the following negative media campaign accused the initiative of being more dangerous and perfidious than the separatist actions of Serbs in self-proclaimed Republic of Serbian Krajina.
 This led to the failure of the initiative and absence of any new initiative until the late 1995 and early 1996.